 Typically, dogs like going for walks, eating chicken, belly rubs and chasing squirrels.
 Sure there are exceptions, but these truths apply to most dogs.
 Similarly, there is general agreement among canines about what is undesirable, or even repulsive.
-At the top of that list is the smell of citrus.
+At the top of the list of smells that repel dogs is the smell of citrus.

 If your dog dislikes the smell of these acidic fruits, it may be possible to use the scent or juice of them as a deterrent.
 However, be mindful of using these odors to scent your home for your own pleasure.
-You may inadvertently be making your home smell as bad to your dog as a trash dump would to you.
+Whether you are using essential oils or candles, you may inadvertently be making your home smell as bad to your dog as a trash dump would to you.

 This video shows Aspen turning away from an orange.
 She is among the citrus-hating majority of dogs.